Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - Note that the MCP server needs to be running for the chat client to work

-- If you want to run the MCP inspector:
+- (OPTIONAL) - If you want to run the MCP inspector:
 ~~~
 <new terminal window>
 conda activate mcp-server